GuardianOfH/GuardianOfH/README.md

-- Interested in ROM Hacking
-- Learning Python and GML | Knows HTML5
+- Learning Python | Knows HTML5

 <!---
 GuardianOfH/GuardianOfH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.